ocaml-community/awesome-ocaml/README.md

 - [OCaml for Scientists](http://www.ffconsultancy.com/products/ocaml_for_scientists/) - by Jon Harrop.
 - [Functional Programming in OCaml: A Principled Approach](https://www.cs.cornell.edu/courses/cs3110/2021sp/textbook/) - Textbook for CS 3110 Functional Programming in OCaml, Cornell University.

+## Videos

+- [OCaml Programming: Correct + Efficient + Beautiful](https://www.youtube.com/playlist?list=PLre5AT9JnKShBOPeuiD9b-I4XROIJhkIU) - List of 200 short videos recorded by Michael R. Clarkson.
+It can be watched independently of the textbook titled the same.

 ## Code Analysis and Linters